Ch-aOS-Ch/Ch-aOS/README.md

 > [!WARNING]
 >
-> This is the Legacy code, I am currently working on switching both the bash scripts with OmegaConf and ansible playbooks with pyinfra.
+> This is the Legacy code, I am currently working on switching both the bash scripts with OmegaConf and ansible playbooks with pyinfra OR pulumi (considering both).

 ***An guided arch-installer and declarative system manager***